tdsticks/tdsticks.github.io/ABOUT.md

 I was tasked with building, animating and implmenting 3d characters into the Flash site.
 I worked along side with some great people, one of which was B.K.
 Taylor, a great artist and one of the creators of the pilot of Tool Time with Tim Allen (that's where they got Tim "Taylor" from).
-So B.K. was creating the character art and I was modeling, animating them with voiceovers, then converting the animations to vector for Flash.
+So B.K. was creating the character art and I was modeling, animating them (under his direction) with voiceovers, then converting the animations to vector for Flash.
 Using Flash at the time was a really challenging, but good experience, since I could also code a bit for the website using Actionscript.

 ##### Freelancing
+After not seeing much growth at the company, I decided to quit and pursue freelancing in web design along with attempting to start a web business with a friend of mine.
+I learned alot during this time early in my career.
+I had a few regular clients and was semi-profitable, but it was also a struggle to grow my business into something worth keeping.
+So after about a year and a half, a friend from the The SEMAFX Network contacted me about a CG position at Armstrong-White and I happily took the position.

 ##### Armstrong-White